 The computer would typically be connected to a data projector to allow students to see questions and responses.
 However, the system functions without this connection.

-The iclicker remote takes three AAA batteries.
-To remove the battery cover, you have to push down a small tab next to the battery compartment.
-The instructions suggest using a key for this, though many keys are too big.
+The i>clicker remote takes three AAA batteries.
+To remove the battery cover, push down the small tab next to the battery compartment.
+The instructions suggest using a key or similar small tool.

 The CU Bookstore has replacement springs available.